-OBN projects are taking an increasing market share over towed streamer surveys.
-Despite significantly higher costs of operation, OBN enable flexible layout strategies (e.g., for the recording of long multiazimuth offsets), seismic wavefield recording with high signal to noise ratio (stationary sensors located in a low noise environment), broadband signal recording (exceptional deghosting with receiver ghost well separated from the primary signal, in combination with dual pressure and velocity sensing), the recording of PS waves and a better repeatability for 4D surveys.
-Until now all OBN available on the seismic market have been equipped with 3C omni-tilt 15 Hz geophones, however, a recently released node offers 3C MEMS sensors as an alternative.
-MEMS are renowned for their ability to record seismic signal with true amplitudes and phases, from DC to 800 Hz, contrary to geophones whose sensing fidelity varies with manufacturing tolerances, ageing and temperature.
+Until recently all OBN acquisition systems available on the seismic market have been equipped with 3C omni-tilt 15 Hz geophones, however, a recently released node offers 3C MEMS sensors as an alternative.
+MEMS are renowned for their ability to record seismic signal with true amplitudes and phases, from DC (0 Hz), contrary to geophones whose sensing fidelity varies with manufacturing tolerances, ageing and temperature (Tellier, 2021).
 In addition, the third generation of MEMS (Lainé 2014, Fougerat 2018) has overcome the low-frequency limitations associated with previous generations.
 A recent field test could demonstrate that contrary to the case with 3C geophones, 3C MEMS have in addition the ability to measure particle motion along truly vertical and horizontal axes, which is a major benefit for OBN applications.